Art History Major

 ARH 480Art History Research Seminar3

 Any six (6) art history courses.
 At least two (2) that include non-Western art and/or architecture.
-Students may also choose from the CLA, ITA, IST, and REL courses listed below, although at least 2 courses must be ARH courses.
+Students may also choose from the CLA, HIS, ITA, IST, and REL courses listed below, although at least 2 courses must be ARH courses.
 If Art History is a student's 2nd major, ARH 480 is optional.18

 Art of Africa/African Diaspora

-Intro to Global Architecture
+History of Global Architecture

 East Asian Art & Architecture